Drop us a line today!

 Statistics Lithuania, 2016

-- 3 months to get an e-money or payment license (1 week pre-approval)
+- 3 months to get an e-money or payment license (1 week pre-approval).
+In other EU countries the licencing procedure can take 12 months or longer.

 - Well-connected to the global FinTech start-up ecosystem (Rise Vilnius is one of Barclays’ seven global FinTech hubs)